 The International Space Station

 For most people, the only space station they are likely familiar with is the International Space Station (ISS).
 This is not surprising since the ISS has been in orbit for over 23 years and has served as humanity's primary habitat in space for decades.
 Construction of the ISS began in 1998.
 The ISS is a joint project from multiple countries, including the United States, Russia, Japan, European Union, and Canada.
+Furthermore, it has been continuously occupied since 2000, and as of 2023 there are roughly 11 people on board.
 Although the United States and Russia provide most of the funding and technology, every member state offers different forms of technology that help make the ISS one of the greatest examples of international cooperation.
 After Russia's Mir space station was decommissioned, the ISS became the largest artificial object in Earth's orbit, and it is still expanding.
 Scientists continue to develop and add new modules to the space station, the latest of which was attached in 2021.
 The ISS has had its lifetime extended multiple times, and it has currently received enough funding to continue operating until 2030.
 Since 2000, there has always been someone aboard the ISS, making it humanity's longest continued presence in space.
 As of 2022, the ISS has been visited by 251 astronauts from 20 different countries.

 China's Space Stations

 China is the only major space-faring country that does not partake in missions to the ISS.
-Instead, China develops and launches its space stations.
+Instead, China develops and launches space stations of its own.
 China's first space station was Tiangong-1, launched on September 29, 2011.
 Tiangong-1 remained in operation for two years.
 After the station was decommissioned, it remained in orbit until 2018, when it burned upon re-entry into Earth's atmosphere.
 Tiangong-1's primary objective was to test China's capabilities in space and lead to the development of future space stations.

 On September 15, 2016, China launched its second space station, Tiangong-2.
-The primary objective of China's second space station was not to build a permanent habitat in space but rather, was to test the technology required for eventually building a permanent habitat in space.
+The primary objective of China's second space station was not to build a permanent habitat in space but rather, to test the technology required for eventually building a permanent habitat in space.
 After only three years, Tiangong-2 was decommissioned and burned upon re-entry in 2019.
-China is currently constructing a much larger Tiangong station, with the first modules being launched in 2021 and more planned for 2022.
-China intends for this space station to rival the ISS and offer humanity a second permanent presence in space.